-- For visitors who will not be receiving payments from UTSW, there are a number of private insurance companies that will provide coverage.
+- For visitors who will not be receiving payments from UTSW, a number of private insurance companies will provide coverage.
 Below are some popular companies that provide medical/evacuation repatriation insurance plans.
-We also have brochures of these companies when you arrive at the International Office.
+We also have brochures of these companies when you arrive at the International Affairs Office.

 - Visitors who are not receiving payments from UTSW may also bring insurance from their home country.
 In order to satisfy the insurance requirements the policy must be in English and the insurance amounts must be provided in U.S. dollars.
 Usually an English copy of the Declarations page will be sufficient if it shows:

-- FOR POSTDOCS ONLY: The National Postdoctoral Association (NPA) and Garnett-Powers and Associates have joined together to offer a health insurance plan to full, individual NPA members who do not have access to health insurance.
+- For Postdoctoral Students Only: The National Postdoctoral Association (NPA) and Garnett-Powers and Associates have joined together to offer a health insurance plan to individual NPA members who do not have access to health insurance.
 Benefit coverage for the new plan is provided through Student Resources, a United Healthcare company specializing in university health programs.